BobbyDrawz/psych-engine-modding-docs-unofficial/assets/markdown/hx.md

 ### 1.1 Script Placement

 - **Script Files**: Place your `.hx` files in the `mods/Your-Mod-Name/scripts/` directory.
 Psych Engine will automatically detect and execute these scripts during gameplay.
+- **Character Specific Scripts**: Character-specific `.hx` files work in the same manner as lua files in naming sense.
+If you only want a script to run on a specific character [e.g. `bf-pixel.json`], then add the script in `mods/Your-Mod-Name/characters` and title it the character's name [e.g. `bf-pixel.hx`].

 ### 1.2 Basic Structure of an hscript File